GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ## Setting up social login

-This section describes the steps required to materialize the [sample workflow](#sample-authentication-flow) described above.
-In this particular case we will offer a couple of authentication choices.
-In our example setup, the protected application will be oxTrust (the app used for Gluu administration!).
+This section describes the steps required to implement the [sample workflow](#sample-authentication-flow) described above.
+In this example we will offer a couple of authentication choices.
+The protected application will be the Gluu Server admin GUI, oxTrust.

-The following summarizes the steps:
+The following summarizes the steps (and assumes Passport is already included in your Gluu Server, [see above](#passport-setup)):

-1. Add Passport to your Gluu Server (if you didn't include it upon installation)
 1. Enable Passport
 1. Register for a (developer) account at social sites
 1. Create applications (clients) in social sites